BenMonte/SAR-Market-Sim-Engine/README.md

 # Market-Sim-Engine
-A modular Python research engine for evaluating systematic momentum trading strategies, integrating empirical trade analytics and LLM-powered performance reporting
+A modular Python research engine for simulating & evaluating systematic trading strategies, featuring an LLM-driven strategy diagnostics layer that analyzes trade distributions, drawdowns, and performance structure to identify weaknesses and risk characteristics.